Home

 Wheel Chair Accessible Hotel

-In addition to good mobility access, disabled travelers are also interested in amenities such as a swimming pool, restaurants in the hotel, pet accommodations, and internet access.
+In addition to good mobility access, travelers are also interested in amenities such as a swimming pool, restaurants in the hotel, pet accommodations, and internet access.

 Therefore, look for reservations sites that offer advanced search capabilities that allow you to select the specific accommodations you need and amenities you desire.
 This will enable you to develop a list of viable lodging choices for your trip.